dfrappart/Terra-AZModuletest/Modules/46 Log analytics solution/readme.md

 # Log Analytic solution module
 ######################################################################

-This module allows the deployment of Log Analytic workplace.
+This module allows the deployment of Log Analytic solution.

 Use is as follow: